andreamussap/data_analysis/UdemyBIDA/README_BIDA.md

 The original `Absenteeism at work.csv` dataset is available from the [UCI Machine Learning Repository, Absenteeism at work Data Set](https://archive.ics.uci.edu/ml/datasets/Absenteeism+at+work).
 My course, however, has provided the dataset with some modifications, which were fit for the lessons.

-*The dataset provided, Absenteeism_new_data.csv, is available in this project.*

 ## Activities

 The main activities in this project are the exploratory data analysis (EDA) and the actual transformation of the dataset.